HackYourFuture/Assignments/README.md

 You should not delete or rename existing function(s), nor should you change the file names of the starter files.
 This repository comes with an automated test facility that relies on the presence of these files and functions.

 You _are_ allowed to add additional functions and/or global variables (but avoid global variables if you can).

-> Note: All JavaScript exercise starter files include a `"use strict"` directive at the top.
-This will enforce that all variables are declared (with `const` or `'let`, but avoid `var`) before they are used.
-This is generally considered to be "_best practice_".

 When you are in the process of making changes to a file you will notice a dot or bullet appearing after the file name in the tab of the editor window, as shown in Figure 4 below: